earthly/website/blog/_posts/2022-06-07-yaml-validate-and-lint-cue-lang.md

 }
 ~~~

 What I've done here is add a constraint to the `#Author` type using a regex.
 You can constrain the type of strings using a regex!
-That is pretty cool and any regex can be attached to any string type.
+That is pretty cool, and any regex can be attached to any string type.
 Granted, a regex is a bit of an odd way to verify a string length.
-Let fix that.
+So let's fix that.

-CueLang has a standard library which can be used for creating constraints.
-If I import the strings module, I can ensure the number of unicode runes in my string bio never gets over two fifty like this:
+CueLang has a standard library that can be used for creating constraints.
+If I import the strings module, I can ensure the number of Unicode runes in my string bio never gets over two-fifty like this:

 ~~~{.yml caption="authors-type.cue"}
 import "strings"